 It ignores the recommendations made recently by a cross-community working group (“CWG”) that carefully considered and proposed refinements to the Limited Public Interest Objection procedure.

-The CWG explicitly recognized that there are no “generally accepted legal norms relating to morality and public order that are recognized under international principles of law” and consequently made recommendations relating to the AGB-prescribed procedure.
+The CWG, which included several participants from GAC, made recommendations to modify the AGB-prescribed procedure that were responsive to GAC’s concerns.
 The CWG recommendations are still under consideration by the ICANN Board and have been publicly available for some time.
 It would have been far more helpful – and a welcome acknowledgment of the role of each stakeholder (including governments) in ICANN decision-making – if the USG Proposal had addressed the CWG’s concerns and recommendations so as to arrive at an improved objections process rather than simply reject it when it has been subject to community comment and suggestions.

-It states, incorrectly, that the objection procedure would result in an erosion of national sovereignty as governments would be bound by the decision of a private entity (the International Center for Expertise (“ICE”) of the International Chamber of Commerce (“ICC”)), “guided by” only the opinion of three international law experts.
+The USG proposal states, incorrectly, that the objection procedure would result in an erosion of national sovereignty as governments would be bound by the decision of a private entity (the International Center for Expertise (“ICE”) of the International Chamber of Commerce (“ICC”)), “guided by” only the opinion of three international law experts.

 The objection procedure, particularly as refined and further explained by the CWG, has never precluded governments from enacting, amending or repealing their respective national laws as an exercise of national sovereignty and in interpreting and applying applicable principles of international law.
 Rather, it provides a mechanism by which any party with standing (whether individual, corporate or government) can raise an objection to a new gTLD application based on the specific issue of whether that gTLD string will contravene recognized principles of international law (e.g. as found in numerous international treaties).
 Determination of that specific issue – in the form of a legal opinion – is made not by the ICE or the ICC, but by an appointed panel of jurists.
 The ICANN Board will then decide whether or not to approve that particular string.
 Should the Board decide to reject the string based on the jurists’ opinion, it is still open to governments to exercise their national sovereignty rights in any way they consider appropriate – they do not have to change their national laws as a result.